Responding to the Needs of Jefferson County

 - Debt – new or existing

 The Competitive Grant Cycle annually opens on June 1.
-2021.
-Applicants have until August 2nd at Noon to complete and submit the online application.
+The 2021 Competitive Grant Cycle is CLOSED.
 The process timeline is subject to change.

 GRANT CYCLE APPLICATION